tryretool/retool_devops_workshop/README.md

 return timePeriodList;

 ```
-### Display the total cost for the selected time period
+### 10-Display the total cost for the selected time period

 1. Create a Transformer to filter the results returned by the Cost Explorer API, and calculate the total amount spent in each time period.
     1. Name it `filterCostByTimePeriod`